 “People don’t take trips, trips take people.” – John Steinbeck

 If it all started with a mouse for Walt Disney, then it all started with a book about the Mouse for us.
-The Brit Guide to Orlando & Walt Disney World was the product of late-night inspiration for Simon, who figured - more than 25 years ago - that the British market was woefully under-served for a good guidebook on the UK's top long-haul destination.
+The Brit Guide to Orlando & Walt Disney World was the product of late-night inspiration for Simon, who figured - almost 30 years ago - that the British market was woefully under-served for a good guidebook on the UK's top long-haul destination.

 If the Brit Guide set things rolling, Susan's Hidden Magic of Walt Disney World kicked